 Insomnia is an inability to fall asleep or enjoy uninterrupted sleep.
-Individuals with insomnia may have persistent difficulty initiating or maintaining sleep, and as a result, they experience poor quality sleep that affects their day-to-day functioning when awake.
-Most adults have experienced insomnia or sleeplessness at one time or another in their lives.
+Individuals with insomnia may have persistent difficulty initiating or maintaining sleep, and as a result, experience poor quality sleep that affects their day-to-day functioning when awake.
+Most adults have experienced insomnia or sleeplessness at some point in their lives.
 An estimated 30%-50% of the general population are affected by insomnia, and 10% have chronic insomnia.
-Insomnia affects more women than men, and can occur at any age.
-It is particularly common in the elderly and is more common with people in lower socioeconomic groups, chronic alcoholics, and those suffering other mental health issues.
+Insomnia can occur at any age but is particularly common in the elderly and is more common with people in lower socioeconomic groups, chronic alcoholics, and those suffering from other mental health issues.

 There are links between depression, anxiety, and insomnia.
 In order to properly treat and manage your insomnia, our practitioners will assist you to monitor and analyse your sleep patterns.
-Because emotional issues including stress, anxiety and depression can cause insomnia, our practitioners will also work with you to help you understand how your daily routine and thought patterns affect your mood state, behaviours and sleep patterns.
+Emotional issues including stress, anxiety and depression can cause insomnia.
+Our practitioners will work with you to help you understand how your daily routine and thought patterns affect your mood state, behaviours and sleep patterns.

-assessing whether the individual has experienced any trauma recently
+assessing whether you have experienced any trauma recently.

-discussing whether the individual is suffering from health problems or chronic pain
+discussing whether you are suffering from health problems or chronic pain.

-helping the individual develop a personalised health plan including a balanced routine with the right amounts of rest, exercise, sunlight and a balanced diet
+helping you develop a personalised health plan including a balanced routine with the right amounts of rest, exercise, sunlight and a balanced diet.

-facilitating discussions that improve insight into one’s personality factors that may increase stress, anxiety and other symptoms that are contributors to insomnia
+facilitating discussions that improve insight into one’s personality factors that may increase stress, anxiety and other symptoms that contribute to insomnia.